BryJamin/WickedWizard/README.md

 - Change chest to open only when near it
  --Chest need a loot table and so do stores and Item Rooms (but for that I may need more items** Need to make differnet item pools

+- Create a 'god mode' and 'bounds mode' menu option.
+- Change animation so it is easier to queue animations such as the firing animation.

+- Potential bug with room transition animation on wide rooms.
+Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the size of the class)